 Finally, a common mistake is the mixture of use cases for an OT network.
 Not only should the network be segmented into chunks, but users should not be allowed to perform functions outside of what is necessary to operate the OT in that building.
 The most common entry points for infections stem from personal email use on the OT networks.
 Users often don’t have the luxury of email filters that corporates install.
 Without any anti-malware or software updates installed, a single click on a phishing link can quickly result in a total network takeover.

 There are several IT solutions to choose from.
 Some of the most popular include firewalls, intrusion detection systems and endpoint protection.
-Building owners need to understand OT does not operate in the same way IT equipment does.
+Commercial building owners need to understand OT does not operate in the same way IT equipment does.
 Choose cyber security equipment and policies that cause limited disruption to the current network and technologies and work within the OT ecosystem.
 Understanding how humans interact with the systems is also an important consideration.
-Facility managers, HVAC technicians and CCTV installers all need to work together to fully understand the technical requirements of the cyber security system to ensure it is effective.
+Facility managers, HVAC system technicians and CCTV installers all need to work together to fully understand the technical requirements of the cyber security system to ensure it is effective.

 By Cameron Exley, Cybersecurity & OT Networks Manager at Grosvenor Cyber Solutions